LinusGro/MentorPi_ris/README.md

 * This README walks you through the initial setup for your robot.
 How and why things work may not be explained in detail.
 For explanation of the project structure and information about nodes and topics, see the project documentation in the `/docs` folder of this repository.

-* This README assumes basic knowledge about the LINUX file system and how to navigate it.
-For an introduction see: https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics
+* This README assumes basic knowledge about the LINUX file system and how to navigate it, see [Basic Knowledge](#basic-knowledge).

 <br>

 ## Linux Setup